Theory of time-crystalline behaviour mediated by phonon squeezing in Ta2NiSe5: Introduction

-Here, we develop a theory to explain the experimentally observed pump-induced terahertz amplification of the reflectivity in layered quasi-1D semiconductor $\rm{Ta_2 Ni Se_5}$, a potential excitonic insulator material.
-An excitonic insulator phase can emerge when bound electron-hole pairs form a condensate in a semi-metallic phase opening up a gap and causing a phase transition to an insulating state\cite{Jerome1967}.
-In $\rm{Ta_2 Ni Se_5}$, alternating chains of Ta and Ni are aligned along the axis, forming a sheet in the $\textit{ac}$-plane, and multiple layers are stacked along the $\textit{b}$-axis (see Fig. 1A).
-An exchange of electron between adjacent Ta and Ni chains along the $\textit{a}$-axis creates an exciton across the chain (along the $\textit{c}$-axis) \cite{kaneko2013,Werdehausen2018,Sugimoto2018,Mazza2020,Lu2017,Larkin2017,Larkin2018,Mor2018,Seki2014}.
-Previous studies have reported a second order monoclinic-orthorhombic phase transition at $\rm{T_c}$ = 326 K. This leads to an insulating gap below the critical temperature which grows to be 160 meV at low temperatures.
-The pump-probe experiment demonstrates that above-gap frequency optical excitation induces reflectivity amplification which is maximal at $4.7$ THz, corresponding to an IR-active $\rm{B_{3u}}$ phonon mode confirmed by previous infrared measurements \cite{Larkin2018,Larkin2017}.
+$\rm{Ta_2 Ni Se_5}$ attracted considerable attention in the literature due to its potential as an excitonic insulator candidate.\cite{Jerome1967,kaneko2013,Werdehausen2018,Sugimoto2018,Mazza2020,Lu2017,Larkin2017,Larkin2018,Mor2018,Seki2014}.
+This material has an insulating gap below the critical temperature which grows to be 160 meV at low temperatures.
+The pump-probe experiment demonstrates that an optical excitation at frequencies above the electronic gap induces reflectivity amplification which is maximal at $4.7$ THz; a frequency which corresponds to an IR-active $\rm{B_{3u}}$ phonon mode seen previously in infrared measurements\cite{Larkin2018,Larkin2017}.
 This turns out to be a surprising result given that the high-frequency pump cannot directly excite the collective THz modes.
-We show phenomenologically and using ab-initio calculations that this dramatic down conversion is caused by a nontrivial interplay of electron-phonon interactions and phonon non-linearities.
+Instead, we show phenomenologically and using ab-initio calculations that this dramatic down conversion is the consequence of creating a photonic time crystal through phonon squeezing.

 The multi-step process described in this article, converting high frequency pumping to THz amplification of reflectivity, is schematically illustrated in figure~\ref{fig:process}(a) and is outlined as follows: a) The pump excites electrons from the valence bands to the conduction bands through direct dipole transitions. b) The photo-excited electrons exhibit an unusual quadratic coupling to the $4.7$ THz phonons (see Results):